sdc-leighericksen/sdc-review/README.md

 - Badge and carousel colours (background, text, meta, dots) and spacing are managed via the settings page or shortcode attributes.
 - Target the `.sdc-review-carousel` wrapper or `.sdc-review-card` elements in your theme/custom CSS to tweak spacing, typography, or layout.
+- Use `.sdc-review-carousel__track` (or the existing `.sdc-review-carousel__list`) when you need to control the ticker transform—both host the flex layout for the sliding cards.
 - Dot navigation buttons use the `.sdc-review-carousel__dot` class; feel free to adjust size or colour to suit your brand.
 - The badge uses inline SVG icons, so colours inherit from the accent colour you set.